The Case of the Missing 4th Commodore BASIC Variable (and the 5th Byte)

 █

 So, why does this use a global variable, at all?
 Well as we’ve seen before, the function body of a user defined function is executed like any other BASIC statement.
 The single difference being that the execution ends at the first colon or end-of-line, causing the BASIC interpreter to return to its previous context.
-This way, the function parameter/argument is accessible to normal BASIC execution inside the function body.
+This way, the function parameter/argument is accessible to normal BASIC execution inside the function body, just like with any other variable access.

 BTW, if you want to have a look at the new version of the PET emulator, here it is running all the latest demos: